gloceansh/.emacs.d/README.md

 # 🪷 Glocean's .emacs.d

 A minimal, high performance emacs configuration with full LSP support and org mode
-> [!IMPORTANT]
-> This config was made with macOS in mind, you *will* encounter issues on other platforms.

 <img alt="Dashboard" src="assets/dashboard.png" />